KuntimaKiala/Shaders/README.md

 # Shaders
-A simple program that display a window using SDL/OpenGL, the color of the window change with time.
+A simple program that display a window using SDL/OpenGL, the color of the window change with time, it tell also the location of the mouse in the window displayed.

 # Packages :
 	    SDL2